asobti/MovieStats/README.md

 --end is the ending year up to which movies will be picked up. **Default value is 2012**

 Format for --start and --end is YYYY.

+It is inevitable that fetching data on a few movies will error out with a URLError exception.
+In my tests, this happens roughly once per ~1000 movies.
+However, when adding movies, the script first checks the database.
+If it finds a record for the movie already exists, it does not bother fetching it again.
+This means, that after having run the script once, if you run it a second time, it will blaze by the movies it had already fetched and fill in all those it missed in the last run.

+At some point, I will edit the script to re-try failed requests a certain number of times before moving on, but until then, a second pass works great.